What is the best life insurance policy for me?

 Term life: If you're looking to provide financial protection for those relying on your income until your children are grown or until you retire, term life insurance may be the right option for you.
 You can choose your coverage term length, typically from five to 30 years (and there's even a new one-year short-term life insurance option).
 Once the term has ended, your coverage expires and you no longer pay — unless you convert it to a permanent policy or purchase a new policy.

 Final expense: If you're older or simply need protection to cover your burial expenses or other end-of-life costs, a final expense insurance policy is affordable and fairly easy to qualify for.
 Learn more about how burial insurance works.
+Learn how to calculate final expenses with our final expense calculator.

 Permanent life: If you want a policy that lasts your entire lifetime and grows in value over time, consider whole life insurance or universal life insurance.
 Permanent policies are also useful if you want to leave an inheritance, since coverage won't expire.
 However, these policies are more expensive.